directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson50.md

 {{<card header="**1st script**">}}
 This photo captures a playful scene of three babies posed as if they're enjoying a movie on a bright orange couch. <br/>
-The little ones are clad only in diapers, sporting classic blue-and-red 3D glasses that dwarf their tiny faces. <br/>
+The little ones are wearing only diapers, sporting classic blue-and-red 3D glasses that dwarf their tiny faces. <br/>
 They're lounging comfortably, legs stretched out, each grasping a red popcorn container.<br/>
 All of them have blonde hair and appear to have just reached the age where they can sit up on their own, showcasing how young they are. <br/>
 The outer two hold long, cylindrical popcorn containers, while the center baby balances a large plastic bucket brimming with popcorn.<br/>
 <br/>
 I'll stop here, as the explanation is quite long.<br/>
 <br/>
-(107 words)
+(106 words)
 {{</card>}}